 This year’s Annual Conference will feature a keynote address from Dan Norris, Cialdini Method Certified Trainer and Director of Training for Holt Development Services, Inc. Mr. Norris is an expert in the science of ethical influence and will impart valuable insights on workforce behaviors that can contribute to measurable increases in performance, revenue, and customer and employee satisfaction.

-Additional meeting details, including registration information will be available in early 2015.
+Additional meeting details, including registration information will be available later this Spring.
 Please contact Bob Browne, Shaifali Ray or Will Dardani for more information.

 UHC and AAMC are partnering with five academic medical centers across the country on an initiative to improve health care coordination between primary care physicians and specialty physicians.
 The $7 million project is being funded by the Center for Medicare and Medicaid Innovation (CMMI) to evaluate the impact of implementation of a consultation and referral platform that is integrated into the electronic health record.
 To learn more, please visit the UHC, AAMC, or CMS websites.